 Economic incentives to supply more diversity

 Economic incentives can address market failures through a range of policy tools including regulation, taxation, certification, and subsides.
-Incentives work by influencing the behaviours of actors and firms through the alteration of market signals and have become an increasingly popular way to address a range of environmental problems, including biodiversity loss (Tietenberg and Lewis, 2018).
-Incentives are promoted because they offer more flexibility than ‘command and control’ policies that typically require firms to adhere to minimum standards or regulations (de Vries and Hanley, 2016).
+Incentives work by influencing the behaviours of actors and firms through the alteration of market signals, and have become an increasingly popular way to address a range of environmental problems, including biodiversity loss (Tietenberg and Lewis, 2018).
+Market-based incentives are preferred because they offer more flexibility than ‘command and control’ policies that typically require firms to adhere to minimum standards or regulations (de Vries and Hanley, 2016).
+These tend to be more costly ways of insuring compliance with environmental objectives.

-This focus has been particularly evident in voluntary incentive schemes, such as payments for ecosystem services (PES), where landowners are rewarded for supplying ecosystem services on private lands (Farley and Costanza, 2010).
-While incentive instruments for biodiversity are proving more popular worldwide, a major constraint is funding limitations (McCarthy et al., 2012; Waldron et al., 2013).
+The advantages of market-based approaches extend to voluntary incentive schemes, such as payments for ecosystem services (PES), where landowners are rewarded for supplying ecosystem services on private lands (Farley and Costanza, 2010).
+While incentive instruments for biodiversity are proving more popular worldwide, funding limitation are a major constraint (McCarthy et al., 2012; Waldron et al., 2013).
 Moreover, buyers of conservation services (usually governments) often face uncertainty as to how the costs of supplying diversity are distributed across landowners.
 The conservation benefits can also vary across sites (and genetic resources).
 This poses challenges to the design of incentive mechanisms in being both effective and efficient at sustaining agrobiodiveristy improvements.
 It is therefore of interest to explore how the design of incentive schemes can be made more effective.

-Globally and in Europe, incentive schemes for PGR conservation are uncommon as most conservation occurs in protected areas or reserves rather than on-farm (FAO, 2010; Frese et al., 2014).
+Globally incentive schemes specifically targeting PGR conservation are uncommon as most conservation occurs in protected areas or reserves rather than on-farm (FAO, 2010; Frese et al., 2014).
 Where such schemes are implemented, they generally work by providing landowners with a fixed payment (per ha) for providing conservation services (Pascual et al., 2011).
 Similarly, schemes for FAnGR provide fixed payments (usually per animal) to landowners for conserving rare breeds (Kompan et al., 2014).
-The key problem with such uniform payment schemes is adverse selection – i.e. payment levels might not actually relate to the actual costs of participation for scheme entrants, resulting in over-compensation due to lack of information asymmetries (de Vries and Hanley, 2016).
+The key problem with such uniform payment schemes is adverse selection – i.e. payment levels might not actually relate to the actual costs of participation for scheme entrants, resulting in over-compensation due to information asymmetries (de Vries and Hanley, 2016).
 Additionally, fixed price schemes are seldom differentiated based on different value attributes of diversity or extinction risk and few target specific suppliers (agents) of conservation services.
-The challenge of revealing suppliers true opportunity cost, preferences for conservation contracts and overall costs/benefits from conservation investments has given rise to a range of empirical approaches that can be used to better inform the policy arena.
-I now outline three key approaches used in this thesis.
+The challenge of revealing suppliers true opportunity cost, preferences for conservation contracts and overall costs/benefits from conservation investments has given rise to a range of empirical approaches that can be used to better inform policy .
+This thesis considers three approaches to improve conservation policy design .